Knotx/knotx/README.md

   }
 }
 ```
-This is the main configuration supplying config entries for each verticle started by Sample application.
+This is the main configuration supplying config entries for each verticle started by the Sample application.

 **1.1. repository** section
 ```json